dylhigaXR/OldWebsiteFormat/_posts/2023-08-07-OpenAIUnity.markdown

 I looked into ChatGPT one of the more popular language models and tried to find ways that I can use their API to potentially create something cool.

 Because of the way that the OpenAI C# API runs with NuGet, integrating it into Unity wasn't very straightforward.
-Luckly, there is already a Unity package and Youtube playlist to help me get right into it: https://www.youtube.com/playlist?list=PLrE-FZIEEls1-c7QifZYzeq50Id08FcJo
+Luckly, there is already a Unity package and Youtube playlist to help me get right into it: [OpenAI in Unity](https://www.youtube.com/playlist?list=PLrE-FZIEEls1-c7QifZYzeq50Id08FcJo)

 ## ChatGPT, Whisper and DallE